New guidance will help dentists reopen safely for routine services - Harris

 There is concern that the general shortage of personal protective equipment (PPE) during the coronavirus pandemic may prevent some dental surgeries from recommencing regular services.

-Mr Houlihan said the Minister had suggested dentists may be able to avail of the Department of Business Covid-19 “restart” grant.
+Mr Hourihan said the Minister had suggested dentists may be able to avail of the Department of Business Covid-19 “restart” grant.

 But he told the Minister nearly a third of practices that applied for the Government’s Covid-19 temporary subsidy scheme had been unsuccessful, and 71 per cent of practices that applied for other financial support packages had been unsuccessful.

-Mr Houlihan told the minister the Covid-19 pandemic has had “a horrendous effect” on the profession as incomes had fallen dramatically in the lockdown.
+Mr Hourihan told the minister the Covid-19 pandemic has had “a horrendous effect” on the profession as incomes had fallen dramatically in the lockdown.

+The HSE is still assessing PPE required by dentists.
+A spokeswoman for the health service said it had received a request for PPE from the dental profession and that it would complete a review of the demand for both public and private dentists in the coming days.

+“This exercise, and the associated approvals process, will allow us to determine the extent to which we can meet the demand,” she said.